benjaminingreens/org/README.md

 Tags for the note, with `/` as a delimiter

+### Other info

 Any text placed at the end of the argument will be treated as note `content`.
+For example:

-For example, `org create note this is the text` will create a note with 'this is the text' as its content. `org create note -t "Staff Meeting" Jerry got fired` will create a note with the title 'Staff Meeting' and the content 'Jerry got fired'.
+`org create note this is the text` will create a note with 'this is the text' as its content.

+`org create note -t "Staff Meeting" Jerry got fired` will create a note with the title 'Staff Meeting' and the content 'Jerry got fired'.

-## `org create todo...`
+## `org create todo`

 Minimum required syntax:
 `org create todo` `content`